hoangv11/hoangv11.github.io/projects/study-buddy.md

 CORS Configuration: Configured CORS to enable secure cross-origin requests, ensuring that images can be uploaded from our web application without issues.
 Bucket Configuration: Properly configured the S3 bucket to handle image storage and retrieval efficiently.

+#### Deploying the Website on Vercel

+To ensure our study-buddy website is accessible and performant, I deployed it on Vercel.
+This deployment process involved setting up a continuous integration and deployment pipeline, configuring environment variables, and optimizing the build process for seamless updates.
+Vercel's platform provided the scalability and reliability needed to handle user traffic efficiently.

+Here is the link to the deployed web application: <a href="https://the-software-developers.vercel.app/">Study Buddy</a>

 ## What I Learned